‘Improvement’ can often be a vague and imprecise concept to directly measure in sporting terms.

 There have actually been some efforts to put together unique Squash-specific testing protocols based around on-court movements and ghosting activities, but these have proven rather difficult to standardise and thus, unfortunately, none have so far really taken off and become widely used and accepted.
-Simple things such as Court Sprint based tests can be useful and easily compared, but on a wider scale the breadth of different people using different tests, even at the elite level, means that it has been hard to directly measure and compare Squash players on identical testing regimes – unlike say in sports such as professional Basketball or American Football, where all of the athletes being drafted out of college go through the same ‘draft combine’ of physical tests which allows ease of assessment and comparison.
+Simple things such as Court Sprint based tests can be useful and easily compared, but on a wider scale the breadth of different people using different tests, even at the elite level, means that it has been hard to directly measure and compare Squash players on identical testing batteries – unlike say in sports such as professional Basketball or American Football, where all of the athletes being drafted out of college go through the same ‘draft combine’ of physical tests which allows ease of assessment and comparison.

 Hopefully, as the sport grows and networks increase, there will be a comparable growth in the Fitness Testing literature allowing us to compare and contrast methods and results in different players and from different coaches/trainers.
-In the meantime, most of the comparison scores presented in our SquashSkills Fitness testing series are based upon an accumulation of data researched from sports with similar physical profiles, and from my own years of testing results with Squash players of all levels.
+In the meantime, most of the comparison scores presented in our SquashSkills Fitness testing series are based upon an accumulation of data researched from sports with similar physical profiles, and from our own years of testing results with Squash players of all levels.

 Beyond the tests themselves, we also need to consider how we approach our Fitness Testing in terms of the structure and schedule.
 For the testing results to be valid and reliable, we need to replicate the settings as closely as we can between each repeat of the test battery.
 So things like our sleep patterns, nutritional status, and training load in the days leading up to the testing need to be controlled where possible, as these things can all affect our results and thus need to be taken into consideration.

 In terms of scheduling, tests need to be performed in such an order that minimises the potential of fatigue becoming a significant factor in later tests – typically the order would be: Body Composition Assessment, followed by Flexibility Testing, followed by Power Tests, followed by Speed/Agility Tests, followed by Anaerobic Capacity Tests, and then finally Aerobic Endurance Tests.
-Ideally though, testing would be split over several sessions to allow for optimal performance in each of the tests.
-Strength testing for 1 rep max scores (if included) is best done in a session in and of itself.
+Ideally though, testing would be split over several days/sessions to allow for optimal performance in each of the tests.
+Strength testing for 1 rep max scores (if included) in particular, is best done in a session in and of itself.
 Re-tests are generally performed at 6-week intervals, but this can be adapted for your own individual training goals and availability.

 B.Sc.(Hons), CSCS, NSCA-CPT, Dip.
 FTST